 The Corporation, Countrywide and other Countrywide entities are named as defendants in an action filed on September 29, 2010 in New York Supreme Court.
-Ambac claims damages in excess of \$2.2 billion, plus unspecified punitive damages.
+Ambac asserts claims for fraudulent inducement as well as breach of contract and seeks damages in excess of \$2.2 billion, plus unspecified punitive damages.